MillionConcepts/quickseries/README.md

 ## tips

+* *NOTE: `quickseries.benchmark()` offers an easy way to test the precision and efficiency of `quickseries.quickseries()`-generated approximations.*
 * Narrowing `bounds` will tend to make the approximation more accurate within those bounds.
 In the example above, setting `bounds` to `(-1, 1)` provides ~20x greater precision within the (-1, 1) interval (with the downside that the resulting approximation will get pretty bad past about +/-pi/2).
+    * `quickseries()` tends to be much more effective closer to 0.
+You may be able to get more use out of it if you shift/squeeze your data towards 0.
 * Increasing `order` will tend to make the approximation slower but more precise.
 In the example above, increasing `order` to 14 provides ~20x greater precision but makes the approximation ~20% slower.